ovh/the-bastion/doc/sphinx/using/piv.rst

 Global policy
 =============

-If you want to apply a policy bastion-wide, please refer to the :ref:`ingressRequiresPIV` option.
+If you want to apply a policy bastion-wide, please refer to the :ref:`ingressRequirePIV` option.
 This policy can still be overridden per-account if needed, see above.

 Temporary grace period